 Note that the Wellcome Trust considers all publications indexed by MEDLINE to be journals.
 Some Journals indexed in MEDLINE are Marketed as book series, however, as all publications indexed by MEDLINE have been submitted for indexing as journals by the publisher, the Wellcome Trust considers them to be journals.
 Accordingly, articles published withina series should be deposited in PubMed Central and licensed under the Creative Commons, Attribution licence (CC-BY)

 The extended policy currently applies to grantholders who were awarded a grant on or after 1October 2013.
 The Policy will come into effect for all grantholders from October 2014.

 The policy applies to:

-(a) all papers reporting research that has itself been funded in whole or in part through a Wellcome Trust grant (whether during the award, or after the funding period has ended); and
+(a) all papers reporting research that has itself been funded in whole or in part through a Wellcome Trust grant (either during the award, or after the funding period has ended); and

-For research undertaken at Wellcome Trust Centres and Major Overseas Programmes, the policy applies to research conducted at the Centre or MOP (and which has hence been supported through the Core Award) even if that research has been primarily supported by grants from one or more other funders.
+For research undertaken at Wellcome Trust Centres and Major Overseas Programmes (MOPS), the policy applies to research conducted at the Centre or MOP (and which has therefore been supported through the Core Award) even if that research has been primarily supported by grants from one or more other funders.
 Please refer to the guidance for Wellcome Trust Centres and MOPs.

 In addition, Wellcome-funded research papers detailed in applications submitted to the Trust are reviewed to ensure compliance.